 In Uruguay, opposition to more drastic measures extended beyond militarization.
 Participants not only rejected radical formal initiatives like the adoption of the death penalty, but also strongly resisted more informal expressions of mano dura such as expanding the discretionary power of the police to tackle crime.
 In the few instances where support for increased police authority was observed during focus group discussions, participants made such support contingent on greater police education and professionalization.
 Men were more likely than women to back such measures.
 Ultimately, when the adoption of mano dura expressed itself beyond law and order, it was widely resisted, largely due to its association with the country’s recent authoritarian past.
+But, unlike Chile, where the legacy of dictatorship was invoked by some participants to oppose those who endorse more radical measures, in Uruguay this memory functioned as a rigid boundary: what was debated in other countries was largely framed as part of the dictatorship before it could gain traction.
 As participant 4 from focus group 5 asserted:

 Generally, people refer to the dictatorship when they talk about mano dura, and that’s why they mention the military—because they were the ones in charge and had the monopoly on force, the monopoly on violence.
 There were far fewer regulatory mechanisms, because we were under a dictatorship, there were security measures in place, and I think that’s what people are referring to....